Corinna received her BA in Art from the University of Montevallo in 2008 and her MFA in Art Practice from UC Berkeley in 2011.

-In 1996, at the age of 22, Jubal Brown, an art student at the Ontario College of Art and Design, or OCAD, wanted to critique the “oppressively banal scenario of the museum structure,” and how works exhibited within that institution falsely portray the very culture we live in.
-In his artist statement, Responding to Art, Brown describes that the “comodification and canonization of art objects as a sacred cultural history” makes him sick.
+In 1996, at the age of 22, Jubal Brown, an art student at the Ontario College of Art and Design (OCAD), wanted to critique the “oppressively banal scenario of the museum structure,” and how works exhibited within that institution falsely portray the very culture we live in.
+In his artist statement, Responding to Art, Brown describes that the “commodification and canonization of art objects as a sacred cultural history” makes him sick.
 The artist consequently decided to express that illness by vomiting at three separate museums or galleries onto an exhibited work of art—modern art in particular—with each performance using a different primary color.
 Labeling art in galleries as “stale, lifeless crusts,” Brown sought to revitalize the “typically geometric canvas,” by adding color and "texture," for lack of a better word, in order to bring the viewer back to reality—the reality being culture outside the institution of museums and galleries.

 In May 1996, Brown entered the Art Gallery of Ontario after ingesting an array of red foods, including pickled beets, and spewed red onto Raoul Dufy's Port du Havre (unknown date).
 The staff, believing it an accident, quickly cleaned the work and excused the visitor's illness.
 However, Brown's second performance, this time at the Museum of Modern Art, or MoMA, in New York, suggested it was no accident.
 On November 1996, he ate blue icing, blue gelatin and blueberry yogurt before vomiting on Piet Mondrian's Composition in White, Black and Red (1936).

 Congruently, as found in a study by Christopher Cordess and Maja Turcan, instead of avoiding detection, the art vandal will often “wait by the object defiled in order to be apprehended.”
 Brown, however, denies any intent of seeking publicity and explains that the uproar resulting from getting caught at MoMA ruined his trilogy as “the publicity made the third part unnecessary, or irrelevant.”
 Other than getting caught and being stigmatized since 1996 as “that guy who vomits on paintings,” Jubal Brown has no regrets and explains why he felt compelled to vandalize art:

 "I believe that artists, and really, all individuals, have a right, and moreover a responsibility, to do what they want to do.
 If they feel moved to do something, to contribute some way to society, culture, a moment, they should do it.
 Consequences are for cowards and dead people.
 I felt strongly that [the performance] was a good idea; I wanted to do it, I did it."

-Why is Vandalism as Artistic Practice on the Rise?
+Why Is Vandalism as Artistic Practice on the Rise?

 For one, the vandalism of fine art can be attributed partly to the degradation of aesthetic values existing in this century.
 Modern and contemporary art is often considered less masterful and when confronted by such works, viewers commonly express how easily they could have made the work in front of them.
 Unable to attain the respect as easily as old masters have, it has been noted that the majority of assaults on art are against modern and contemporary objects.

-Another justifiable explanation is a profound change over the past few decades as to what materials are considered as viable for art.
+Another justifiable explanation is a profound change over the past few decades as to what materials are considered viable for art.
 Arthur C. Danto, an art critic and philosopher, notes that “Through the 1970s and 1980s, everything became available for artists to use in their work, [so] why not a Mondrian?”

 Perhaps it is the lack of intensity in punishment that is to blame for the rise in cases involving vandal artists, as the repercussions of art vandalism are merely a slap on the wrist, if not less.
 On one hand, museum officials often struggle to reprimand an artist who vandalizes because condemning them may result in negativity associated with censorship, while on the other hand, expressing approval could be mistaken as an invitation for destructive acts upon museum art.
-In a recent survey of sixty British museums and galleries, 37 percent reported some incidents of vandalism, however only 15 vandals were apprehended and even fewer were charged or prosecuted.
+In a recent survey of sixty British museums and galleries, 37 percent reported some incidents of vandalism; however, only 15 vandals were apprehended and even fewer were charged or prosecuted.
 The respondents reported that this was partly in order to avoid publicity and in some cases out of compassion for the perpetrator.
 As one respondent noted, “All art is vulnerable and all art should provoke some response.”

-Although Yuan Cai and Jian Jun Xi were arrested for jumping on Tracy Emin’s My Bed, they were released without charge.
+- Yuan Cai and Jian Jun Xi: Although Yuan Cai and Jian Jun Xi were arrested for jumping on Tracy Emin’s My Bed, they were released without charge.

 - Jake Platt: Accused of damaging Yoko Ono’s Part Painting/A Circle, Jake Platt was arrested and charged with vandalism.
 Assuring the judge that he had no intentions of damaging the art, but was instead making an artistic statement in reaction to Ono’s quote, Platt’s case was dismissed and he was released.

 - Mark Bridger: Freeberg, in The Power of Images: Studies in the History and Theory of Response, suggests that “in unusual cases the artist who feels that his own work has received inadequate recognition assaults the work of the publicly acknowledged or rewarded artist.”
 However, Mark Bridger, who plead his case for two hours in a London court, denied that his act against Damien Hirst’s Away From the Flock was motivated by jealousy of the artist’s success.
 Although Bridger was found guilty of criminal damage, he was also excused from a fine on grounds of insufficient means to pay.

 - Jubal Brown: Another reason that artists are being let off the hook for vandalizing art is the sheer complexity of the matter.
 In the case of Jubal Brown, the director of the Museum of Modern Art pushed for the student to get expelled.
 However, believing the matter should be settled in a court of law, a college representative of the Ontario College of Art and Design, commented that, “Debating the merits of his artistic piece and freedom [is] a process that requires months, if not years, of interminable debate [and] at least two Ph.D. dissertations.”
 Artists who vandalize typically do not believe that they are vandalizing, and it is this argument that seems to hold up in court and proves successful in releasing artists without charge.
 Jubal Brown’s vomiting performances never faced any legal consequences.
 Notably, some believe that Brown is not to blame for his actions, rather his institution.
 In 2007, a video bomb hoax was later identified as an art project by two students at the same school.
 The project continues a tradition of controversial artwork by OCAD students, including Brown’s.
 Critics stated in response to the hoax that, “the incidents raise questions of whether the university is properly instructing its students on the ethical dimensions of art.”
 Perhaps ethical dimensions of art are not being taught as most institutions shy away from confining a student’s creative expression.
 Currently the boundaries of art seem infinite, and we constantly ask the question, “What is art?”

-Is there Validity in the Vandalism of Art as Art?
+Is There Validity in the Vandalism of Art as Art?

 The institutionalized theory of art, or the widely accepted idea that something—anything at all—is art if the artist says it is and the art world accepts the artist’s intentions, makes the concept of defining art nearly impossible.